rythmengine/rythm-doc/en/user_defined_transformer.md

 ### [create]Create the class/method

-In order to create a user defined transformer, you need to create a class with transform methods and annotate it with `@com.greenlaw110.rythm.extension.Transformer` annotation.
+In order to create a user defined transformer, you need to create a class with transform methods and annotate it with `@org.rythmengine.extension.Transformer` annotation.
 When a class is annotated with `@Transformer`, all public static method with return type are treated as transform methods.
-For example, in the [TransformerTest.java](https://github.com/greenlaw110/Rythm/blob/master/src/test/java/com/greenlaw110/rythm/advanced/TransformerTest.java) we defined three transform methods which provides `dbl` semantic to `Integer`, `String` and general `Object` type:
+For example, in the [TransformerTest.java](https://github.com/greenlaw110/Rythm/blob/master/src/test/java/org/rythmengine/advanced/TransformerTest.java) we defined three transform methods which provides `dbl` semantic to `Integer`, `String` and general `Object` type:

 ```lang-java
 @Transformer